w3c/wot-architecture/terminology.md

 To create an Exposed Thing software object in the local runtime environment that enables the application to provide local state and calls as Interactions over the network.

 ## Exposed Thing
 A software object instance created through the Server API that is implemented locally and can be accessed over the network by remote WoT Clients.
+It is defined by the ExposedThing interface of the WoT Scripting API.

 ## Interaction
 A functionality exposed by Thing that is defined by the TD Interaction Model.